Select Page

 Chronic Diseases

-A chronic disease is any serious condition that lasts longer than three months.
-Chronic diseases typically can be treated, but not cured.
-They can be hereditary or the result of poor diet, little exercise and/or smoking and excessive alcohol use.
+A chronic disease is any serious condition that lasts one year or more and requires ongoing medical attention or limits activities of daily living or both.
+Chronic diseases can typically be treated, but not cured.
+They can be based on your family history or the result of poor diet, little exercise, smoking and/or excessive alcohol use.

-Chronic diseases are so common today that almost 50% of Americans have at least one.
-Some of the most common are: Heart Disease, stroke, diabetes, cancer and lung disease.
+Chronic diseases are so common today that 6 in 10 Americans have at least one chronic condition.
+Some of the most common are: heart disease, stroke, diabetes, cancer and lung disease.

-There is good news, though – chronic diseases are preventable.
+There is good news, though.
+Chronic diseases are preventable and can be managed.
 There are things we can do as individuals and as a community to live longer healthier lives.
-Discover how Healthy Hotspots can make healthy living easier where we live, work, learn, worship, play and receive healthcare.
+Learn more by clicking the tiles below.

 Asthma